ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 --->

 ## Login and Compute Nodes
+You can see the resources on the cluster now, but we still haven't shown you how to access them.
+When you login to the cluster, you'll notice the command line will say something like `[m3username@m3-login1 ~]`.
+This is telling where you are, which is on a login node.
-You have learnt tools to navigate the resources available to you on the cluster, but we haven't shown you how to access those resources yet.
-In fact, if you look at the command prompt that you're logged into to HPC on, it will say something like [username@m3-login1].
-When you login to the cluster, rather than putting you on a random node with random resources, you're directed to what's called a login node.
+When you first login to the cluster, rather than putting you on a random node with random resources, you're directed to a login node.
 The other nodes which you have seen by using tools like `sinfo` and `show_cluster`, are referred to as compute nodes.

-In general, clusters will have login nodes available.
+In general, clusters will have a few login nodes available that everyone will be assigned to when they log on.
-It is important to know the login node is shared between all users who have just logged in, so it should be reserved for lightweight tasks like opening and editing files, navigating around the system, submitting jobs, or other non-computationally intensive tasks.
-If you run big tasks on the login node, it will impact other users negatively.
+It is important to know that because the login node is shared between all users who have just logged in, it should be reserved for lightweight tasks like
+- Opening and editing files
+- Navigating around the system
+- Submitting jobs
+- Investigating the cluster (`show_cluster`, `sinfo`, etc.)
+- Tasks which aren't computationally intensive.

+If you run intensive tasks on the login node, it will impact other users negatively, and you may even get a friendly email from the HPC admins asking if you need any help getting onto a compute node.
-This means that before you can do computationally intensive work like running resnet, you should ask for compute node resources, which we will cover shortly.
-Remember, the scheduler ensures compute resource access is fair.
+This means that before you can do computationally intensive work like running ResNet, you need to request compute node resources.

 > ## When can you use the login node?
 >